 Will you make affordable housing a priority of your term on the council, and what actions need to be taking to insure meeting the goal of 20,000 affordable homes by 2026?

 Fair and affordable housing is one of my top three priorities!
 An increase in the amount of Affordable Housing Bond resource representatives/project managers to aid applicants with the application process should be a priority.
 My plan is to create a Blight to Bright Advisory Board that includes, community leaders, residents, investors, rehabbers and developers and leaders of the business communities.
 This advisory board will identify vacant properties with opportunity for development, review upcoming development projects, provide owners, Invest Atlanta, Atlanta Housing Authority, and City Planning with a Proposal for said properties.

 Will transit on the Atlanta BeltLine corridor be a top priority and how will you work to fast-track it?

-What can the council do prioritize combatting climate change?
+What can the council do to prioritize combating climate change?